notgmt1337/CSPath/docs/how-to/graph-parse.rst

         \end{pmatrix}

-A consequence of the definition of the distance matrix and our notation is that :math:`d_{a, b} = d_{b, a}` is not necessarily true.
-This means that our distance matrix can describe any graph, be it directed or undirected.
+A consequence of the definition of the distance matrix and introduced notation is that :math:`d_{a, b} = d_{b, a}` is not necessarily true.
+This means that the distance matrix can describe any graph, be it directed or undirected.
 In code, the distance matrix must always be of type :code:`numpy.array` and the first and last rows must correspond to the start and end nodes, respectively.

 To make things clearer, consider the graph below, which has both directed and undirected edges.